 It doesn't have to cost huge sums to change up the window dressings.
 As a dominant factor, this simple yet effect window treatment can add a splash of fresh colour, pattern and texture to instantly refresh a tired kitchen scheme.

 Here, a texture linen fabric helps add a touch of sophisticated rustic chic – perfect to enhance a navy kitchen.
 You can pick up a small blind very cheaply from most retailers.
 We'd recommend Dunelm, where the prices start from as little as £8, and go up to £30.

 A great way to revamp our kitchens is to ensure we are using every space possible, as best we can.
-This trick is especially important in small kitchens, where we need to use smart kitchen storage ideas.
+This trick is especially important in to think about with small kitchen ideas.